 Visiting assistant professor in the Department of Health Policy and Management at Harvard Chan School

-Five factors that shape health insurance premiums for Americans
+Five factors that shape health insurance premiums and health insurance cost for Americans

 Some Americans may pay significantly more or less for health cover due to factors such as: